poormanslaserscanner/test_md/README.md

 cd(getenv('PMLS_INSTALL_DIR'))
 setup
 ```
+## Usage
+### Preparing input data
+PMLS uses an input file structure based on CSV files.
+The input structure is to have a main CSV file that references the CSV files of different surveys called survey CSV files.
+For each survey CSV file a unique survey Id is defined and magnetic declination may be set.
+The format of these files follow the table structure of the TopoDroid sqlite database (namely the columns of the "shots" table).
+In the CSV files the '|' character has to be used as delimeter.
+#### The main CSV file
+The first line is assumed to be a header and will be skipped.
+The main CSV file has the following fields:
+1. Id: Unique identifier of the survey.
+If the id is `xyz` then the name of the corresponding survey CSV file is `xyz.csv`
+1. Name: Helps the user to identify the survey
+1. Day: The date of the survey
+1. Team: Name of the surveying team
+1. Comment: Anything can be written here
+1. Declination: Magnetic declination.
+Azimuth readings will be corrected with this value.
+1. Init_station: Always zero.
+#### The survey CSV files

 ## Contact
 PMLS is a group endeavor of a few cavers from Hungary.
 You can [contact us](mailto:pmls-hu@cave3d.org) if you have questions or comments.